dgochenour/dds_pro_labs_cs/README.md

 - Let's make the following changes to the publisher.
 In `examplePublisher.cs` make the following changes in the writing loop:
   - Set `sample.id` to a constant number
   - Give dynamic values to `sample.point.[x|y|z]`

+## Lab 02.
+Deadline QoS

+- In `USER_QOS_PROFILES.xml`, add a `deadline` section to the DataReader Qos.
+  - Observe that no data flows; this is because we also need to have the DataWriter offer a deadline.
+    - fix the issue in XML
+- Use Admin Console to observe that a QoS mismatch exists
+- Use handlers in `exampleSubscriber.cs` to programmatically learn about
+  a) any QoS mismatch
+  b) any deadline missed events